TransientTetra/dotfiles/nvim/README.md

 - add change tree plugin
 - object, class, function view explorer (see astronvim, on the right side)
 - fix snippets not working
-- add keymap for highlighting all occurences of word under cursor
 - enable telescope to show hidden files
 - add keymap for toggling diagnostic severity